WordPress/gutenberg/packages/block-editor/src/components/responsive-block-control/README.md

   - **labelComponent:** (`Function`) - a rendered `ResponsiveBlockControlLabel` component for your control.
   - **viewport:** (`Object`) - an object representing viewport attributes for your control.

 A render function (prop) used to render the control for which you would like to display per viewport settings.

+For example, if you have a `SelectControl` which controls padding size, then pass this component as `renderDefaultControl` and it will be used to render both default and "responsive" controls for "padding".

 The component you return from this function will be used to render the control displayed for the (default) "All" state and (if the `renderResponsiveControls` is not provided) the individual responsive controls when in "responsive" mode.

 It is passed a pre-created, accessible `<label>`.
 Your control may also use the contextual information provided by the `viewport` argument to ensure your component renders appropriately depending on the `viewport` setting currently being rendered (eg: `All` or one of the responsive variants).

 __Note:__ you are required to handle persisting any state produced by the component you pass as `renderDefaultControl`. `ResponsiveBlockControl` is "controlled" and does not persist state in any form.